Growing Up in Ireland

 Growing Up in Ireland is the national longitudinal study of children and young people, a joint project of the Department of Children, Equality, Disability, Integration and Youth (DCEDIY) and the Central Statistics Office (CSO).
 Since 2006, the study has provided Government with an evidence base to make informed policy decisions on a wide range of issues based on data from children and young people living in Ireland.

 For over 15 years, the study has followed the progress of two groups of children: 8,000 9-year-olds (Cohort ’98) and 10,000 9-month-olds (Cohort ’08).
 The members of Cohort ’98 are now 25-26 years old and those of Cohort ’08 are around 16 years old.
-In 2023, the study launched a new third cohort of babies who will be 9 months old in 2024.
+Recruitment of a third cohort, Cohort ’24, started in September 2024.

 Read more